Ytimed2020/Ytimed2020.github.io/_pages/about.md

 Prior to joining SIAT, I gained valuable experience through internships at leading companies and institutions, including Sensetime, Xbotpark Robotics, and as a visiting student at SIAT.

-My research interests lie in speech AI, speech LLM, and multi-modal learning.
+My research interests lie in Speech Process, Speech LLM, and AI for Healthy.